-TO ENGAGE: Push the lever forward until it (s full) engaged.
+TO ENGAGE: Push the lever forward until it is fully engaged.

-TO DISENGAGE.
-Pull the lever rearward.
+TO DISENGAGE: Pull the lever rearward.

 A neutral start switch is actuated by the attachment drive lever.
-The lever must be in the rear position (disengaged) percentage attachment drive lever.
-The lever must be in
+The lever must be in the rear position (disengaged) before you can start the engine.